nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-10-14- SICP Exercise 2.md

 >
 > One limitation of this organization is it permits only generic procedures of one argument.

 Just like OO?
-Well, not like.
+Well, not that like.

+The methods belonging in generic types, especially the `Combining Data of Different Types`.
+Do you have any idea?

+Coercion?
+Implicit Type Conversion!

 ## 2.1